 Magnesium and stress

-Magnesium is great for stress as magnesium is needed to help clear and process the stress neurotransmitters such as adrenaline from the system.
-If you have a hard time winding down after a stressful day or event magnesium can help to relax you and clear the neurotransmitters such as dopamine, epinephrine and norepinephrine.
+If you have a hard time winding down after a stressful day or event, magnesium can help you to relax.
+Magnesium clears the stress neurotransmitters such as dopamine, epinephrine, and norepinephrine.

 Magnesium and sleep